 Focus on making your scenarios:

-• Relevant: Connected to decisions you actually need to make
+• Relevant: Tie scenarios to real decisions you’ll need to make.

-• Dynamic: Easy to update as conditions change
+• Dynamic: Keep them up to date as conditions change.

 The most valuable scenario planning happens when finance partners with other departments.
-Include perspectives from sales, marketing, product, and operations to create more realistic and useful scenarios.
+Include perspectives from sales, marketing, product, and operations to create more realistic scenarios.

 Looking Ahead: Building your Strategic Finance Toolkit